Ted M. Warshafsky: Acknowledgements

 In 2008, Ted M. Warshafsky was included in the Wisconsin Super Lawyers and received a Lifetime Achievement Award of Wisconsin Leaders in Law from the Wisconsin Law Journal.
 Later in 2009, Warshafsky was also selected as one of the top 100 lawyers in Wisconsin by the State Bar of Wisconsin and was recognized by the American Association for Justice as being one of the top 100 trial lawyers in the United States.

 During his lifetime, Warshafsky served as a member and diplomat for a number of professional associations, including the American Board of Trial Lawyers, the American College of Trial Lawyers, the International Academy of Trial Lawyers, the New Democratic Coalition, and the International Society of Barristers.
-Ted M. Warshafsky also gave time as the national secretary for the Association of Trial Lawyers of America and as President of both the Wisconsin Academy of Trial Lawyers and Trial Lawyers Doing Public Justice.
+Warshafsky also gave time as the national secretary for the Association of Trial Lawyers of America and as President of both the Wisconsin Academy of Trial Lawyers and Trial Lawyers Doing Public Justice.

-Illness and Death
+Illness and death

 After suffering from a stroke in November 2011, Warshafsky died on October 14, 2012, at the age of 85, in his Jefferson County home.